Green Neck LagerBeer type

 STEP 1: Mix

-Add Coopers European Lager and Brew Enhancer 1 to the mix and dissolve.
+Add the European Lager and stir to dissolve.

-Fill the fermenter with cool water to the 21 litre mark and stir.
+Fill the fermenter with cool water to the 21 litre mark and stir vigorously.

 Sprinkle supplied yeast over the wort surface and fit the lid.